Why Not Using Vault Upstream?

 I refuse to provide all my commits under MPL-2.0

-I regret but I need to make a decision not just for me, but also for the team.
+Honestly, it’s impossible because it’ll be impossible to follow upstream.
+I regret but I need to take a decision not just for me, also for the team.

 Our system